 Since caramel has sticky qualities, it helps in pulling off gooey, hard-to-remove stains, Davies explains.
 He suggests applying it over the stain, letting it sit for around 20 minutes, and using a wet cloth to wipe it off along with the stain.

 Once you finish cleaning your quartz countertops, go ahead and whip up a delicious dessert.
 Turns out, your sweet tooth is finally paying dividends.

 How to Maintain Quartz Countertops

-Unless you created a Top Chef-style mess in the kitchen—or accidentally spilled your favorite serum all over your bathroom— you probably won't have to deep-clean your quartz countertops on a regular.
+Unless you created a Top Chef-style mess in the kitchen—or accidentally spilled your favorite serum all over your bathroom— you probably won't have to deep-clean your quartz countertops on the regular.
 Instead, it's all about keeping your quartz in tip-top condition.

 Fortunately, a little soap and water is a low-maintenance way to do so.
 In fact, Davies recommends you use this unstoppable duo whenever you use the counter.

 "Take a clean bucket and fill it with warm water and a dash of dish soap," he says.
 "Mix the two well together.
 Then take your microfiber cloth, dip it in the mixture and use it to gently yet firmly wipe the surface of your quartz countertop."